 We report, a case of carotid body paraganglioma, presenting as a single asymptomatic mass of right mandibular region in a 45-year-old woman, with no evidence of other abnormalities in physical examinations.
 In MRI, a well-defined hypervascular mass was visualized.
 The patient underwent surgery and the resected well-circumscribed mass showed tan nodular cut surfaces resembling lymphoid tissue (Figure 1).
 A neoplasm made of cell nests with round to oval nuclei was observed in microscopic examination, granular eosinophilic cytoplasm surrounded by sustentacular cells embedded in a dense lymphoplasmacytic stroma containing few collagen bundles (Figure 2).
 According to clinicopathological findings, paraganglioma and certain differential diagnoses such as metastatic neuroendocrine carcinoma, or metastatic medullary thyroid carcinoma to a lymph node tumor were also taken into account.
 The cells showed diffuse positive immunoreaction for chromogranin and synap-tophysin, S100 protein and Neuron-Specific Enolase (NSE) with negative reaction for estrogen receptor, thyroid transcription factor-1(TTF-1) and thyroglobulin and cytokeratin (Figure 3).
 Unfor-tunately the tyrosine hydroxylase marker was not available in our laboratory.
 The follow-up of the patient one year later revealed no tumor recurrence.

 Fig. 2.
-A (hematoxylin-eosin, magnification 400X), B (hematoxylin-eosin, magnification 100X), section shows nests of the cells with eosinophilic cytoplasm surrounded by sustentacular cells in a dense lymphoplasmacytic stroma
+A. (hematoxylin-eosin, magnification 100X), B. (hematoxylin-eosin, magnification 400X), section shows nests of the cells with eosinophilic cytoplasm surrounded by sustentacular cells in a dense lymphoplasmacytic stroma

 Fig. 3.
-Positive immunoreaction for chromogranin (A), synaptophysin (B), and S100 protein in peripheral sustanticular cells (C) with negative reaction for cytokeratin markers (D).
+A. Positive immunoreaction for chromogranin, B. synaptophysin, C. S100 protein in peripheral sustanticular cells, D. S100 protein in peripheral sustanticular cells with negative reaction for cytokeratin markers.

 The most reported variant of paraganglioma (PG) is a sclerosing that accounts for 16 cases in accordance to previous studies, and to the best of our knowledge, cases with prominent lymphoplasmacytic infiltration are extremely rare.
 (4,8,9,10).
 As observed in our reported case and similar to other variants like sclerosing, the site and onset of the carotid body may be typical in middle-aged women for PG with prominent lymphoplasmacytic infiltration.